lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In the ACK format, DTag carries the same value as the DTag field in the fragments for which this ACK is intended.

 *  W (window): W is a 1-bit field.
 This field carries the same value for all fragments of a window, and it is complemented for the next window.
 The initial value for this field is 0.
-   In the ACK format, this field has a size of 1 bit.
+   In the ACK format, this field also has a size of 1 bit.
 In all ACKs, the W bit carries the same value as the W bit carried by the fragments whose reception is being positively or negatively acknowledged by the ACK.

-*  C (MIC checked): C is a 1-bit field.
-This field is used in the ACK format packets to know if the MIC check was correct or not.

 *  Message Integrity Check (MIC).
 This field, which has a size of M bits, is computed by the sender over the complete packet (i.e. a SCHC compressed or an uncompressed IPv6 packet) before fragmentation.
 The MIC allows the receiver to check errors in the reassembled packet, while it also enables compressing the UDP checksum by use of SCHC compression.
-The CRC32 as 0xEDB88320 is recommended for computing the MIC, other algorithm MUST be defined in the corresponding technology documents (e.g. technology-specific profiles).
+The CRC32 as 0xEDB88320 is recommended as the default algorithm for computing the MIC.
+Nevertheless, other algorithm MAY be mandated in the corresponding technology documents (e.g. technology-specific profiles).

+*  C (MIC checked): C is a 1-bit field.
+This field is used in the ACK format packets to report the outcome of the MIC check, i.e. whether the reassembled packet was correctly received or not.

 *  Retransmission Timer.
-It is used after the transmission of a window to detect an error transmission of the ACK corresponding to this window.
-Depending on the reliability option it will ask for an ACK retransmission on ACK-Always or it will trigger the next window on ACK-on-error.
+It is used by a fragment sender after the transmission of a window to detect a transmission error  of the ACK corresponding to this window.
+Depending on the reliability option, it will lead to a request for an ACK retransmission on ACK-Always or it will trigger the next window on ACK-on-error.
+The dureation of this timer is not defined in this document and must be defined in the corresponding technology documents (e.g. technology-specific profiles).

 *  Inactivity Timer.
-This timer is used to detect when there is a problem in the transmission of frames and the receiver does not get any frame during a period of time or a number of packets in a period of time.
-When this happens, an abort needs to be sent.
-Initially and each time a frame is received the timer is reinitialized.
-The size of the timer is not defined in this document and must be defined in the specific technology document.
+This timer is used by a fragment receiver to detect when there is a problem in the transmission of fragments and the receiver does not get any fragment during a period of time or a number of packets in a period of time.
+When this happens, an Abort message needs to be sent.
+Initially, and each time a fragment is received the timer is reinitialized.
+The duration of this timer timer is not defined in this document and must be defined in the specific technology document (e.g. technology-specific profiles).

 *  Attempts.
-It is a counter used to request a missing ACK, and in consequence to determine when an Abort is needed because there is a recurrent error, which maximal value is MAX_ACK_REQUEST.
+It is a counter used to request a missing ACK, and in consequence to determine when an Abort is needed, because there are recurrent fragment transmission errors, whose maximum value is MAX_ACK_REQUESTS.
 The default value of MAX_ACK_REQUESTS is not stated in this document, and it is expected to be defined in other documents (e.g. technology-specific profiles).

 *  Bitmap.
-The bitmap is a sequence of bits to define the ACK for a given window.
-Each bit in the Bitmap identifies a fragment.
-It provides feedback on whether each fragment of the current window has been received or not.
-The right-most position on the bitmap is used to set the All-0 or All-1 FCN values which control the window state.
-Feedback for a fragment with the highest FCN value is set to the left-most position in the Bitmap.
-In the Bitmap a bit set to 1 indicates that the corresponding FCN fragment has been correctly sent and received.
+The Bitmap is a sequence of bits carried in an ACK for a given window.
+Each bit in the Bitmap corresponds to a fragment of the current window, and provides feedback on whether the fragment has been received or not.
+The right-most position on the Bitmap is used to report whether the All-0 or All-1 fragments have been received or not.
+Feedback for a fragment with the highest FCN value is provided by the left-most position in the Bitmap.
+In the Bitmap, a bit set to 1 indicates that the corresponding FCN fragment has been correctly sent and received.
 However, the sending format of the bitmap will be truncated until a byte boundary where the last error is given.
-When all the fragments have been correctly received, the receiver sends only the content until a byte boundary for the header fragment or until the byte boundary of the first error carried on the bitmap.
+However, when all the Bitmap is transmitted, it may be truncated, see more details in {{Bitmapopt}}

 *  Abort.
-When the receiver needs to abort the transmission, it uses the ACK Abort format packet with all the bits set to 1 or the All-1 Abort format to trigger the end of the transmission.
+In case of error or when the Inactivity timer expires or the MAX_ACK_REQUESTS is reached the sender or the receiver may use the Abort frames.
+When the receiver needs to abort the on-going fragmented packet transmission, it uses the ACK Abort format packet with all the bits set to 1.
+The sender will use the All-1 Abort format to trigger the end of the transmission.

 *  Padding (P).
-The number of bits used for padding is not defined and depends on the size of the Rule ID, DTag and FCN number of bits, and in the other hand it depends on the frame size.
-It will be used to align in byte boundary the last byte.
+Padding will be used to align the last byte of a fragment with a byte boundary.
+The number of bits used for padding is not defined and depends on the size of the Rule ID, DTag and FCN fields, and on the layer two payload size.

 ## Delivery Reliability options